-8.2.5.
-Full details, including notes on individual variances within the table above, can be found within the Outturn Report as considered by the Cabinet on Monday 28th June 2021.
+8.6.6.
+Full details, including notes on individual variances within the table above, can be found within the Outturn Report as considered by the Cabinet on Monday 27 June 2022.
 Papers for the committee can be accessed at: www.gravesham.gov.uk/cabinet

-8.3.
+8.7.
 Capital Expenditure (General Fund and HRA)

-- 8.3.1.
-Capital Expenditure relates to expenditure to acquire, construct, enhance or replace tangible non-current assets such as land, buildings or major pieces of equipment that will be used to provide services over a number of years in the form of a capital programme to achieve the Council's strategic objectives and priorities. - 8.3.2.
-In 2020/21 the Council spent £6.89m on General Fund capital schemes, including £3.42m on works to commence development of The Charter site. - 8.3.3.
-For Housing capital schemes, expenditure totalled £13.88m and included works to replace roofs, windows and doors on properties within the Council's housing stock as well as furtherance of the New Build and Acquisition programme to increase the supply of social housing for the residents of Gravesham.
+- 8.7.1.
+Capital Expenditure relates to expenditure to acquire, construct, enhance or replace tangible non-current assets such as land, buildings or major pieces of equipment that will be used to provide services over a number of years in the form of a capital programme to achieve the Council's strategic objectives and priorities. - 8.7.2.
+In 2021/22 the Council spent £16.7m on General Fund capital schemes, with the largest single capital investment being the provision of forward-funding to Rosherville Property Development Limited relating to The Charter development. - 8.7.3.
+For Housing capital schemes, expenditure was £17.5m and included works to replace roofs, windows and doors on properties within the Council's housing stock as well as furtherance of the New Build and Acquisition programme to increase the supply of social housing for the residents of Gravesham.
+Additionally, there was expenditure of £1.1m on Disabled Facilities Grants.

-8.4.
+8.8.
 Treasury Management Performance

-- 8.4.1.
-Total investment balances (including Money Market Fund balances included in Cash and Cash Equivalent) as at 31 March 2021 stood at £40.54m, (31 March 2020, £43.00m).
-During 2020/21 the Council continued to operate a prudent investment strategy whilst also seeking to diversify the investment tools it utilised as a way of maximising returns in what continued to be a difficult investment market.
-The Council continued to have holdings in Property Funds and Multi-Asset Funds, as well as maintaining shorter-term deposits with the UK banking sector and Money Market Funds. - 8.4.2.
-The Council also had £99.25 long-term borrowing as at 31 March 2021 (31 March 2020, £100.21m), with £28.39m associated with the General Fund and £70.86m associated with the Housing Revenue Account.
-This represents a decrease of £0.98m in long-term borrowing from 2019/20. - 8.4.3.
-The Council achieved an average rate of return of 0.36% on its internally managed cash flow investments (including cash equivalents) for the year (2019/20, 0.96%).
-The average rate of return on Property Funds was 4.15% (2019/20, 4.07%), with the average rate of return on Multi-Asset Funds being 3.40% (2019/20, 4.75%). - 8.4.4.
+- 8.8.1.
+Total investment balances as at 31 March 2022 stood at £53.29m, (31 March 2021, £40.54m).
+During 2021/22 the Council continued to operate a prudent investment strategy whilst also seeking to diversify the investment tools it utilised as a way of maximising returns in what continued to be a difficult investment market.
+The Council continued to have holdings in Property Funds and Multi-Asset Funds, as well as maintaining shorter-term deposits with the UK banking sector and Money Market Funds. - 8.8.2.
+The Council also had £110.29m long-term borrowing as at 31 March 2022 (31 March 2021, £99.25m).
+This represents an increase of £11.04m in long-term borrowing from 2020/21. - 8.8.3.
+The Council achieved an average rate of return of 0.28% on its internally managed cash flow investments (including cash equivalents) for the year (2020/21, 0.36%).
+The average return on investment on Property Funds was 19.97% (2020/21, 1.63%), with the average return on investment of Multi-Asset Funds being -3.49% (2020/21, -4.16%).
+The average return on Property and Multi Asset Funds includes capital growth/loss as well as dividend return. - 8.8.4.
 The Council continues to be proactive in identifying and implementing new and innovative projects to deliver its Corporate Plan objectives and as furtherance to its activity to secure long-term financial sustainability.
 These projects may require forward-funding to realise ongoing revenue benefits for the Council.
 The most appropriate source of any funding will be determined at the point at which the required investment in the project is to be made.

-8.5.
+8.9.
 The Level of Working Balances and Reserves